Welsh Not: History

-"Among other injurious effects, this custom has been found to lead children to visit stealthily the houses of their school-fellows for the purpose of detecting those who speak Welsh to their parents, and transferring to them the punishment due to themselves."

-— Inquiry into the State of Education in Wales, 1847.
+"My attention [at a school in Llandyrnog, Denbighshire] was attracted to a piece of wood, suspended by a string round a boy’s neck, and on the wood were the words, ‘Welsh stick.’
+This, I was told, was a stigma for speaking Welsh.
+But, in fact, his only alternative was to speak Welsh or to say nothing.
+He did not understand English, and there is no systematic exercise in interpretation."

+— 1847 government report on Welsh education.

-Johnes wrote that the practice may have originated in early modern grammar schools which aimed to teach Latin.
-The first evidence of practices resembling the Welsh Not dates from around the 1790s; for instance, Rev Richard Warner wrote about schools in Flintshire "to give the children a perfect knowledge of the English tongue ... [the teachers force] the children to converse in it ... if ... one of them be detected in speaking a Welsh word, he is immediately degraded with the Welsh lump".
+Johnes wrote that the practice of "shaming" students may have originated in early modern grammar schools which aimed to teach Latin.
+The first evidence of practices resembling the Welsh Not dates from around the 1790s; for instance, Reverend Richard Warner, in A Second Walk Through Wales (1800), wrote about schools in Flintshire: "to give the children a perfect knowledge of the English tongue ... [the teachers force] the children to converse in it ... if ... one of them be detected in speaking a Welsh word, he is immediately degraded with the Welsh lump" (a piece of lead tied around the child's neck with string).
 Accounts of the Welsh Not most frequently relate to the early- to mid-19th century.
-Johnes believes it was probably widespread but not universal in the first half of the 19th century.
-There are records of it being used almost everywhere in Wales; but it was less common in Monmouthshire and Glamorgan where English was more established.
+Robert Smith, citing local studies by other historians, argues that the Welsh Not was mostly used before 1870.
+There are records of it being used almost everywhere in Wales; but it was less common in Monmouthshire and Glamorgan, where English was more established.
 Accounts of children being beaten for speaking Welsh became less common after 1850; the penalty was increasingly likely to be non-physical where the Welsh Not was still used.

-Efforts by teachers to prohibit the speaking of Welsh in schools became gradually less common in the late 19th century.
+Efforts by teachers to prohibit the speaking of Welsh in schools gradually became less common in the late 19th century.
 The punishments used where prohibitions were in force were increasingly likely to be non-physical and less embarrassing for the children (e.g additional schoolwork).
 However, some corporal punishment for speaking Welsh at school did continue.
 Prohibitions on Welsh were most common in rural, heavily Welsh-speaking areas where teaching English was difficult.
 Some use of the Welsh Not continued throughout the late-19th century.
-In the late-19th century, the use and teaching of Welsh in schools began to receive moderate government support.
+In the late 19th century, the use and teaching of Welsh in schools began to receive moderate government support.
 A few people, who grew up at the beginning of the 20th century, recalled in interviews that they saw or knew of the Welsh Not being used when they were children.
 However, there is no written evidence of the practice being used after 1900.

 Background

-The use of corporal punishment was legal in all schools in the United Kingdom until it was mostly outlawed in 1986; flogging or caning was in widespread use in British schools throughout the 1800s and early 1900s.